How FAFSA Simplification Will Change Financial Aid Eligibility

 There are two important changes relating to the number of children in college (NIC).
 One increases aid eligibility while the other decreases it when there are two or more children in college at the same time.

-The current FAFSA focuses on cash flow more than wealth, reasoning that parents who have two children in college at the same time do not have twice as much money available to pay for college.
-The new FAFSA changes this, no longer providing families with any benefit from having children overlap in college.
+The previous FAFSA focused on cash flow more than wealth, reasoning that parents who have two children in college at the same time do not have twice as much money available to pay for college.
+The simplified FAFSA changes this, no longer providing families with any benefit from having children overlap in college.

-The Income Protection Allowance (IPA), which shelters a portion of parent income, is currently reduced by a factor based on the number of children in college at the same time.
-For example, the IPA is reduced by $3,310 per child in college on the 2021-2022 FAFSA.
+On the previous FAFSA, the Income Protection Allowance (IPA), which shelters a portion of parent income, was reduced by a factor based on the number of children in college at the same time.
+For example, the IPA was reduced by $3,610 per child in college on the 2023-2024 FAFSA.
 Using the simplified FAFSA, the IPA will no longer be reduced when two or more children are enrolled in college simultaneously.
 This will yield a higher IPA, sheltering more parent income from need analysis.

 However, the simplified FAFSA will also no longer divide the parent contribution portion of the Student Aid Index (previously, Expected Family Contribution or EFC) by the number of children in college.
 This will yield a higher Student Aid Index when there are two or more children in college at the same time.

-This change will not yield much of a difference in the student aid index for low-income students, but it will decrease aid eligibility for middle- and high-income students when there are multiple children in college.
+This change will not yield much of a difference in the student aid index for low-income students, because half of zero is still zero.
+But it will decrease aid eligibility for middle- and high-income students when there are multiple children in college.

 Income Protection Allowance